-Tomorrow morning the minister, Rev. C. E. Silcox, will preach on "The Rising Generation," and the soloist will be George F. eration," and the soloist will be George F. Taylor, baritone.
-During the month of May, the soloist is to be Mrs. William Furnest, which includes gerson, and for that month, which includes Mothers' Day, Whitsunday and the Sunday before Memorial Day, the minister is announcing a series of sermons.
-The sermon on May 6 will be on the theme: Higher Economy."
+Tomorrow morning the minister, Rev. C. E. Silcox, will preach on "The Rising Genand the soloist will be George F. eration," Taylor, baritone.
+During the month of May, the soloist is to be Mrs. William Furgerson, and for that month, which includes Mothers' Day, Whitsunday and the Sunday before Memorial Day, the minister is announcing a series of sermons.
+The sermon on May 6 will be on the theme: "The Higher Economy."